LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Method

-\textbf{Map Optimization via Feature Distillation.} Following initialization, we optimize the map over several iterations.
+Following initialization, we optimize the map over several iterations.
 In each iteration, we randomly select a keyframe from the active window to render its view and minimize a joint loss function $\mathcal{L}_{\text{total}}$: